csse-uoft/smile-controller/README.md

 #### 3 GraphDB Configuration
 A few notes on configurting SMILE to connect to the database.
 - The main SMILE Flask application can be configured in the [src/config/local_config.yml](src/config/local_config.yml) file.
-- The config must match ththe knowledge source config.yml file.
+- The config must match the knowledge source config.yml file.
 See the following for testing: [src/config/local_config_test.yml](src/config/local_config_test.yml).

 #### 4 Setup smile-controller conda environment
 `conda env create -f PySMILEController.yml`